 The CHORALE promotes the study of music and continued participation in music organizations during and beyond college through our Young Artist Scholarship.
-Each spring, we award one if not several $1,000 scholarships to outstanding high school seniors, planning to study music at the college or university level.
+Each spring we award $1,000 scholarship(s) to outstanding high school senior(s) planning to study music at the college or university level.
 It is your support and encouragement for this program that allows us to continue to recognize these talented young people.

 |Name||Year of Award|

 |Saint-John the Baptist Kelly||2011|

 * indicates an honorable mention.

 The CHORALE is very proud of the accomplishments of this group of inspired students.
 Each year we are impressed with the incredible level of musicianship that these young people have achieved.
 We sincerely hope the best for them in their musical endeavors.